peterkhe1999/CheatSheet/OSCP/README.md

 - Kerberos client authentication involves the use of a domain controller in the role of a Key Distribution Center (KDC).
 The client starts the authentication process with the KDC and not the application server.
 A KDC service runs on each domain controller and is responsible for session tickets and temporary session keys to users and computers.

-1. First, when a user logs in to their workstation, an **Authentication Server Request (AS-REQ)** is sent to the domain controller.
-The domain controller, acting as a KDC, also maintains the Authentication Server service.
+1. When a user logs in to their workstation, an **Authentication Server Request (AS-REQ)** is sent to the domain controller.
+The domain controller, acting as a KDC, also maintains the "Authentication Server" service.
 The AS-REQ contains a **timestamp** that is encrypted using a hash derived from the password of the user and their username.

 2. When the domain controller receives the request, it looks up the password hash associated with the specific user in the `ntds.dit` file and attempts to decrypt the timestamp.
     - If the decryption process is successful and the timestamp is not a duplicate, the authentication is considered successful.
     - If the timestamp is a duplicate, it could indicate evidence of a potential replay attack.

-3. Next, the domain controller replies to the client with an **Authentication Server Reply (AS-REP)**.
+3. The domain controller replies to the client with an **Authentication Server Reply (AS-REP)**.
 Since Kerberos is a stateless protocol, the AS-REP contains a **session key** and a **Ticket Granting Ticket (TGT)**.
    - The session key is encrypted using the user's password hash and may be decrypted by the client and then reused.
    - The TGT contains information regarding the user, the domain, a timestamp, the IP address of the client, and the session key.
 To avoid tampering, the TGT is encrypted by a secret key (**NTLM hash** of the **krbtgt** account) known only to the KDC and cannot be decrypted by the client.

 4. Once the client has received the session key and the TGT, the KDC considers the client authentication complete.
 By default, the TGT will be valid for 10 hours, after which a renewal occurs.
 This renewal does not require the user to re-enter their password.

-5. When the user wishes to access resources of the domain, such as a network share or a mailbox, it must again contact the KDC.
+5. When the user wishes to access resources of the domain, e.g. a network share or a mailbox, it must again contact the KDC.
 This time, the client constructs a **Ticket Granting Service Request (TGS-REQ)** packet that consists of the current user and a timestamp encrypted with the session key, the name of the resource, and the encrypted TGT.

-6. Next, the ticket-granting service on the KDC receives the TGS-REQ, and if the resource exists in the domain, the TGT is decrypted using the secret key known only to the KDC.
+6. The ticket-granting service on the KDC receives the TGS-REQ, and if the resource exists in the domain, the TGT is decrypted using the secret key known only to the KDC.
 The session key is then extracted from the TGT and used to decrypt the username and timestamp of the request.
 At this point the KDC performs several checks:
    - The TGT must have a valid timestamp.
    - The username from the TGS-REQ has to match the username from the TGT.
    - The client IP address needs to coincide with the TGT IP address.

 7. If this verification process succeeds, the ticket-granting service responds to the client with a **Ticket Granting Server Reply (TGS-REP)**.
-This packet contains three parts:
+This packet contains 3 parts:
    - The name of the service for which access has been granted.
    - A session key to be used between the client and the service.
    - A service ticket containing the username and group memberships along with the newly-created session key.